Hugo Gélin

 Hugo Gélin (born 4 May 1980) is a French film director, producer and screenwriter.

 Life and career

 Hugo Gélin was born to Xavier Gélin on May 4, 1980.
-His grandparents are Daniel Gélin and Danièle Delorme.
+His grandparents are Daniel Gélin, Danièle Delorme and Ray Ventura, uncle of Sacha Distel.
 His aunts and uncles are actors Maria Schneider, Manuel Gélin and Fiona Gélin.
 He made two brief appearances as a child actor, and later started working as an assistant director and camera operator.
 He directed his first short in 2001 and his first feature film in 2012.